voltento/ws_tool/README.md

 The command will install the binary `wstool` to the `$GOPATH/bin` folder<br/><br/>
 You must have installed golang and set the `$GOPATH` f.e. `export GOPATH=$HOME/go` Set `$GOPATH` if it wasn't set before.
 F.e. `export GOPATH=$HOME/go`

-Check for more information about golang instal and configuration
+Check for more information about golang install and configuration
 - https://golang.org/doc/install
 - https://github.com/golang/go/wiki/SettingGOPATH